A Survey of Graph Unlearning: Categorization and Frameworks

 Next, the gradient difference is evaluated by computing the difference between $\nabla^2L(W, \mathcal{D})$ and $\nabla^2L(W, \mathcal{D}^\prime)$:

-Using the obtained gradient difference, $W^\prime$ is derived as follows:
+Using the obtained gradient difference, $W^\prime$ is derived as:

-Thus, $W^\prime$ represents the updated model obtained through this unlearning process.
-However, the proposed approach has a limitation related to the computation of the wavelet transform, which is cubic for node removal and quadratic for node feature removal.
+$W^\prime$ thus represents the updated model obtained through this unlearning process.
+However, this approach has a limitation related to the computation of the wavelet transform, which is cubic for node removal and quadratic for node feature removal.

 A notable addition to the research landscape, akin to the aforementioned \cite{gama2018diffusion} study, is the certified graph unlearning approach presented in \cite{chien2022certified}.
 Inspired by the principles laid out in \cite{guo2020certified}, this study extends the unlearning mechanism to accommodate graphs within a linear GNN setting.
 Generalizing the bounds, the authors obtain certified unlearning guarantees for node features, nodes, and edges.
 Despite its significance, this work's main limitation lies in its focus on linearity in GNNs, which limits its applicability to a select set of applications.